-Cameroon is a Member of the World Trade Organization (WTO) and the Central African Economic and Monetary Community (in French, CEMAC), which includes Gabon, the Central African Republic, the Republic of Congo, Chad, and Equatorial Guinea.
+Cameroon is a Member of the WTO and the Central African Economic and Monetary Community (in French, CEMAC), which includes Gabon, the Central African Republic, the Republic of Congo, Chad, and Equatorial Guinea.
 CEMAC countries maintain a common external tariff on imports from non-CEMAC countries.
 In theory, tariffs have been eliminated within CEMAC, and only a value added tax should be applied to goods traded among CEMAC members.
 There has been some delay, however, in achieving this goal, and currently both customs duties and value added taxes are being assessed on trade within CEMAC.

-CEMAC's common external tariff (CET) simple average is 18 percent.
-The CET has four tariff rates: 5 percent for essential goods, 10 percent for raw materials and capital goods, 20 percent for intermediate goods, and 30 percent for consumer goods.
+Cameroon applies CEMAC's common external tariff (CET), which is entirely ad valorem and has five tariff rates: duty-free for certain pharmaceutical preparations and articles, books and brochures, and aircraft; 5 percent for essential goods; 10 percent for raw materials and capital goods; 20 percent for intermediate goods; and 30 percent for consumer goods.
+However, Cameroon's import duties differ from the CET on about 300 tariff headings.
+The average import duty in Cameroon is 19.1 percent.
 There are additional fees assessed on imports that vary according to the nature of the item, the quantity of the particular item in the shipment, and even the mode of transport.
 As a result, average customs charges are much higher than the official tariff rates would suggest.